rosell-dk/webp-convert/docs/v2.0/webp-on-demand/without-composer.md

 Note that the procedure has changed in 2.0.
 In 1.x, the library supported a `require-for-conversion` option, but this option has been removed in 2.0.
 It was not really needed, as the example above illustrates.

-### 3. Continue the main install instructions from step 3
+### 3. Continue the regular install instructions from step 3
 [Click here to continue...](https://github.com/rosell-dk/webp-on-demand#3-add-redirect-rules)